Mark-Phillipson/BlazorCRUD_UIGenerator/README.md

 5. The list of columns should now be displayed.
 Check the filter checkboxes for each string column that you wish to filter on.
 Also check each sort column that you wish to sort by.

-6. Enter the namespace, this is used to build the namespace for the classes.

-7. Enter the singular model name and a plural name.
+6. Enter the singular model name and a plural name.
 Note the model should already exist in the destination project and be entered in the DB Context.

-8. If the primary key is set up correctly the PK Override should not be necessary.
+7. If the primary key is set up correctly the PK Override should not be necessary.
 However if the primary key has not been set up correctly it may be necessary to use the override.
 In any case a primary key is definitely required for CRUD operations to be successful.

-9. If the table has a parent, you can select a foreign key (One only).
+8. If the table has a parent, you can select a foreign key (One only).

-10. Then click Generate C# Classes button, at the bottom of the page.
+9. Then click Generate C# Classes button, at the bottom of the page.

-11. The classes should now exist in the AutoGenClasses folder.
-Note they will not compile in this project.
+10. You should now be asked to confirm you wish to overwrite any existing files.
+Click Yes to proceed.

-12. Copy the code that is displayed red in the webpage into your project, where applicable.
+11. Copy the code that is displayed in the text boxes into your project, where applicable.
+Note you can click the Copy button to the right of each box.

-13. Move each file to the required location in your project.
-Taking care to make sure the namespaces are correct.
-Build your project and troubleshoot any errors as necessary.
+12. You can now switch to your project and attempt to compile.
+Good luck and happy coding!

 ## Files Created